microsoft/playwright/docs/src/events.md

 ## Waiting for event

-There is a number of methods which wait for a particular condition or an event happening in the page.
-They are usually the preferred choice.
-Here is a few examples:
+Most of the time, scripts will need to wait for a particular event to happen.
+Below are some of the typical event awaiting patterns.

-Waiting for a request with a specified url:
+Wait for a request with the specified url:

 ```js
 const [request] = await Promise.all([